Sacha Lees: Commercial art

 Lees has been commissioned several times by New Zealand Post to design special commemorative editions of stamps and coins.
 She has designed two separate editions of stamps featuring The Lord of the Rings, the first in 2002-03, and the second in 2021 marking the 20th anniversary of the release of The Fellowship of the Ring.
 Alongside the 2021 stamps, Lees also designed sets of Lord of the Rings commemorative silver coins.
-The following year, Lees was again commissioned by New Zealand Post to design five commemorative gold and silver coins for the Platinum Jubilee of Her Majesty Queen Elizabeth II.
+The following year, Lees was again commissioned by New Zealand Post to design five commemorative gold and silver coins for the Platinum Jubilee of Queen Elizabeth II.
 Design of the 2023 New Zealand Annual Coin - Native Bee - Ngaro Huruhuru.
+In 2025 Lees illustrated and designed a special 2025 Round Kiwi addition stamp series celebrating Aotearoa New Zealand’s unique national bird, the kiwi.